-In addition to our focus on continuous improvement to minimize waste and our overall carbon footprint, our Group has through investments and a dedicated Group Sustainability Committee introduced policies to break the link between palm oil and deforestation.
-We fully adhere to the Principles & Criteria of the MSPO, ISPO and RSPO as well as our commitment on our commitment on No Deforestation, No New Development on Peat and No Exploitation of People and Local Communities (NDPE) which are embedded in our Environment and Biodiversity Policy as well as Human Rights Policy.
+In addition to our focus on continuous improvement to minimize waste and our overall carbon footprint we are committed to the Principles and Criteria of the RSPO, MSPO and ISPO.
+Our Group has through investments and a dedicated Group Sustainability Committee introduced policies to break the link between palm oil and deforestation and strictly adhere to No Deforestation and No New Development on Peat soils regardless of its depth and No Exploitation of People and Local Communities (NDPE) which is embedded in our Environment and Biodiversity as well as Human Rights Policies.

 Key points of our Environment and Biodiversity Policy are summarized below and for further details please see the sustainability section on our website, www. unitedplantations.com/sustainability/.
+In addition, we have strengthened High Conservation Value (HCV) assessment by combining them with High Carbon Stock (HCS) assessment and Land Use Change Analysis (LUCA) for new plantings in 2014 and strive to maintain an open and dynamic approach towards continuous improvements in respect of protecting Peat soils, HCV, HCS and other fragile areas.